 The King Ranch measures 825,000 acres which totals some 1300 square miles.
 That’s bigger than Rhode Island and roughly the size of Dallas, Houston, and San Antonio combined.
 Conclusion – this place is HUGE.
 The history of the ranch dates back to the 1800’s when Captain Richard King fell in love with the Santa Gertrudis creek and started purchasing the land around it for cattle operations.
-In town, you’ll find the King Ranch Museum with articles like photos, vehicles, and saddles from the ranch’s long history.
+The best place to start is at the King Ranch Museum in town where articles like photos, vehicles and saddles tell the ranch’s long history.

 The King Ranch is much more than just cattle.
-And just as rich as the human side to the ranch, is the natural side.
+And just as rich as the human side to the ranch is, the natural side is just as plentiful.
 Accordingly, the ranch offers nature tours for folks seeking the “wild side” of the ranch.
-Visitors are likely to see javelina, alligators, deer, and some of the ranch’s 300 species of birds.
+Visitors are likely to see javelina, alligators, deer and some of the ranch’s 300 species of birds.
 If you’ve never seen a Green Jay in the wild, then you are missing out.
-Folks literally come from all around the world to experience birding at the King Ranch, and you won’t be disappointed.
+Folks literally come from all around the world to experience birding at the King Ranch.